taisei-project/taisei/doc/GAME.rst

 | Move        | ``Up``,\ ``Down``,\ ``Left``,\ ``Right`` |
 +-------------+------------------------------------------+

-If you don’t like the defaults you can easily remap them in the settings.
+If you don’t like the defaults, you can easily remap them in the settings.

 Using the Gamepad is also supported.
 See options to set up controls.